Rohingya huddled in Bangladesh camps fear plan to move them on

 Even so, Ruhul Amin, 43, who crossed over from Myanmar seven years ago, is desperate to be listed as one of the documented refugees and live inside the camp, where soap and other basics are handed out and children attend classes.

-Instead, he and his family of eight live in a hillside shack, scraping by on whatever he can earn as a day laborer.
+Instead, he and his family of eight live in a hillside shack, scraping by on whatever he can earn as a day labourer.

 "We have no choice," he said.
 "If the authorities tell us to move, we will move.
 But we can't go back to Myanmar."